aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/page-setup-features/_index.md

 ```

 ## **Conclusion**
-In this document, you have learned how to manipulate page setup features in Excel using Aspose.Cells for Node.js via C++.
+In this document, you have learned how to manipulate page‑setup features in Excel using Aspose.Cells for Node.js via C++.
 By effectively using the `PageSetup` class, you can control how your worksheets are printed and displayed, enhancing the overall presentation of information.

 ---
 {{< app/cells/assistant language="nodejs-cpp" >}}